vanhoangkha/Networking-fundamentals/Day30_First_Hop_Redundancy_Protocols.md

 FIRST HOP REDUNDANCY Giao thức (FHRP)

 - Computer networking Giao thức
-- Designed to PROTECT the Mặc định Gateway used on a Mạng con by allowing TWO or MORE ROUTERS to provide BACKUP for that ADDRESS
+- Designed to PROTECT the Default Gateway used on a Network con by allowing TWO or MORE ROUTERS to provide BACKUP for that ADDRESS
 - In the event of a FAILURE of the ACTIVE Router, the BACKUP Router will take over the ADDRESS (usually within seconds)

 ---